knluy/MoonShine/Linux/Enumeration.md

 `find / -cmin -60` | find files changed within the last hour (60 minutes) `find / -amin -60` | find files accesses within the last hour (60 minutes) `find / -size 50M` | find files with a 50 MB size

+This command can also be used with (+) and (-) signs to specify a file that is larger or smaller than the given size.

+Folders and files that can be written to or executed from:

+-   `find / -writable -type d 2>/dev/null` : Find world-writeable folders
+-   `find / -perm -222 -type d 2>/dev/null`: Find world-writeable folders
+-   `find / -perm -o w -type d 2>/dev/null`: Find world-writeable folders

+Find development tools and supported languages:

+-   `find / -name perl*`
+-   `find / -name python*`
+-   `find / -name gcc*`

+Find specific file permissions:

+Below is a short example used to find files that have the SUID bit set.
+The SUID bit allows the file to run with the privilege level of the account that owns it, rather than the account which runs it.
+This allows for an interesting privilege escalation path,we will see in more details on task 6.
+The example below is given to complete the subject on the “find” command.

+-   `find / -perm -u=s -type f 2>/dev/null`: Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user.

+### General Linux Commands

+As we are in the Linux realm, familiarity with Linux commands, in general, will be very useful.
+Please spend some time getting comfortable with commands such as `find`, `locate`, `grep`, `cut`, `sort`, etc.